Select Page

 • The Honors Core: HNRS 175Q: Honors Seminar, HNRS 275Q: Culture Connection, and either DEPT 474: Honors Thesis or HNRS 475: Honors Senior Seminar (for the Senior Capstone)

-• Learning Outcomes for the three Honors Core requirements can be found here.
+• Learning Outcomes for the three Honors Core requirements are here.

-• Honors Electives: Smaller, discussion-based, Honors-level general education classes that are limited to Honors students.
+• Honors Electives: Smaller, discussion-based general education classes that are limited to Honors students.

-The number of Honors Electives required is confirmed when students join The Honors College and then meet with the Honors Advisor.
+The number of Honors Electives required is determined when students join The Honors College and then meet with the Honors Advisor.

 Taking more than one Honors class per semester is encouraged, especially during the first three to four semesters, to ensure students’ successful completion of the Honors curriculum.